Sami Outalbali: Career

 Outalbali first appeared on screen in the France 3 television film Il faut sauver Saïd in 2006.
 In 2011, he played a minor role in the comedy film Les Tuche.

 He had his breakout role in the OCS teen drama series Grown Ups (Les Grands; 2016–2019), created by Vianney Lebasque, in which he portrays Ilyes, a gay high school student coming to terms with his sexuality.
 In 2018, he appeared in the first part of the Arte miniseries Proud (Fiertés), created by Philippe Faucon.
 In 2019, he starred in Laurent Micheli's Lola and Benjamin Parent's Un vrai bonhomme.
 That same year, he also appeared in the Netflix supernatural series Mortel as a missing teenager called Reda, the older brother of Sofiane (Carl Malapa).

 In 2019, he joined the cast of the second series of the Netflix comedy-drama Sex Education in a recurring role.
 On the show, which marks his English-speaking debut, he portrays Rahim Harrack, a French exchange student who becomes a love interest of Eric Effiong (Ncuti Gatwa).
 He also returned for the show's third series.
 In August 2020, he starred in the music video for the single "Coup de Blues/Soleil" by Bigflo & Oli.

 In 2019, he was cast in Leyla Bouzid's romantic drama film A Tale of Love and Desire as Ahmad Ouannas, a young French man of Algerian origin, who experiences a sexual awakening after meeting a Tunisian woman (Zbeida Belhajamor).
-The film premiered in the International Critics' Week section of the 2021 Cannes Film Festival.
-For this role, Outalbali was nominated for Most Promising Actor at the 27th Lumières Awards and Most Promising Actor at the 47th César Awards.
+The film premiered in the Critics' Week section of the 2021 Cannes Film Festival.
+For this role, Outalbali was nominated for Best Male Revelation at the 27th Lumière Awards and Most Promising Actor at the 47th César Awards.

 In April 2022, he served as a member of the jury at the 5th Canneseries festival in Cannes.
 He appeared in Cédric Jimenez's 2022 film Novembre.